 8. The salt mine in Wieliczka

 The tourist route offered by the operators will bring you to the bottom of the salt mine, where an underground town with chapels was built.
-Walking through the salt mine, you will see unique sculptures, caves, altars, chapels, underground lakes, which are artistic work of miners Wieliczka.
+Walking through the salt mine, you will see unique sculptures, caves, altars, chapels, underground lakes, which are artistic works of miners Wieliczka.

 Today various conferences and meetings are held in the caves of the salt mine, exhibitions and expositions are organized.
 There is also an underground sanatorium, where respiratory diseases and asthma are successfully treated.